okinawabob/um/cmis102.md

 - [Multiplying in Binary](https://youtu.be/xHWKYFhhtJQ) 5m
 {: .vid}

+### eBook readings that maybe helpful for Week 1

+- [O'Reilly Safari - UMGC](https://libguides.umuc.edu/safari) > [World Wide Web: How to Program, Fifth Edition](https://learning.oreilly.com/library/view/internet-world/9780132990455/) - Read Chapter 1 if you like for background
+{: .link}

 ### Week 1 Duties

 Complete all conversion problems at the end of the document covered this week in class.